Facts and figures

 Our work is made possible by the voluntary engagement of countless stakeholders at local and national level around the world, who support its ongoing efforts to expand certification and sustainable forest management beyond the current 9% of global forest area.

-More than 325 million hectares of forest area (or 800 million acres) are managed in compliance with PEFC's internationally accepted Sustainability Benchmarks - that's roughly the size of Egypt, South Africa and Turkey combined.
-Two-thirds of all certified forests globally are certified to PEFC.
+Over 280 million hectares of forest area (or 690 million acres) are managed in compliance with PEFC's internationally accepted Sustainability Benchmarks - that's roughly the size of Egypt, South Africa and Turkey combined.
+Nearly three-quarters (71%) of all certified forests globally are certified to PEFC (n.b. estimation, based on the latest PEFC and FSC figures).

 Currently more than 20,000 companies and organizations have achieved PEFC chain of custody certification.
 That equals one-third of all chains of custody globally, and you can find these companies in more than 70 countries.

-53 national members, with 47 endorsed national certification systems, have joined forces under the PEFC umbrella to collaboratively promote sustainable forest management.
+56 national members, with 44 endorsed national and regional certification systems, have joined forces under the PEFC umbrella to collaboratively promote sustainable forest management.
 Through our projects and partnerships around the world, we work to increase this number, bringing sustainable forest management and certification to more countries and to more forest owners, large and small.

 PEFC certification is a standard of choice for public timber procurement policies in e.g. the United Kingdom, Germany, and Japan, in addition to numerous private timber procurement policies.
 PEFC certification also demonstrates compliance with legislative requirements, including the EU Timber Regulation (EUTR), the U.S. Lacey Act, and the Australian Illegal Logging Prohibition Regulation.

-Based on joint research, PEFC and FSC concluded that in mid-2019, 93 million hectares of global forest area were double certified (18% of the total certified area), and the total global certified area is 430 million ha.
-Double certification exists in 33 countries.
+Based on joint research, PEFC and FSC concluded that in mid-2022, approximately 86 million hectares of global forest area were double certified.